golemfactory/golem-docs/src/pages/docs/creators/ray/ray-on-golem-cli.md

 ### Duration

-Golem Network is peer-to-peer, which means that providers' proposals are not always available at first.
-They get broadcasted from time to time.
+Golem Network is peer-to-peer, which means there is no central registry of providers offers.
+Therefore, providers proposals are not immediately available to a newly-connected requestor.
+They get re-broadcasted at a certain interval and accumulate over time.

-Negotiating with a provider also takes some time.
+Additionally, negotiating with individual providers also takes some time.

-Use the `--duration` parameter to set how long you want to be scanning the network.
-It gives time for gathering proposals and negotiating them
+Use the `--duration` parameter to set how long you want your network scan to last.
+It allows time to gather and negotiate the incoming proposals

 ### Output